 - Injury to the jaw or muscles in the neck or head

 - Displaced or perforated disk in the joint

 - Congenital defect

 We offer several forms of anesthesia options to help you feel calm and comfortable during any surgical procedure.

 Many TMJ disorders can be treated at home with self-managed care or nonsurgical treatments.
 Some TMJ disorders go away on their own.
 However, persistent or severe cases of TMJ may require surgical treatment.
 Your doctor will determine a plan to treat your TMJ based on the cause and severity of your TMJ disorder.
 When you come to Whitewater Oral Surgery Group, you will receive an oral examination, X-rays, and 3D imaging to determine treatment.

 We Are Here To Help

 Whether you’d like to learn more about TMJ disorder treatment or you’re ready to schedule an appointment, contact Whitewater Oral Surgery Group today.
+We have offices in Boise, Hailey, Star, and Twin Falls, ID.
 Click any button below to learn more.